Guy W. Wallace is a Performance Analyst and Instructional Architect.

 In 2010 Guy was the recipient of the Honorary Life Member Award from ISPI – the International Society for Performance Improvement – its highest award requiring unanimous approval by two successive boards – for his contributions to both the technology of Performance Improvement and his contributions of the Society.

 As a ISD consultant he has worked with over 80 clients since 1982.
 Prior to that he worked in training functions for Motorola 1981-1982, and before that, for Wickes Lumber 1979-1981.

-And he and his teams over the years have won awards for their work at AT&T, General Motors, HP, Imperial Oil, and Siemens Building Technologies.
+And he and his teams over the years have won awards for their work at AT&T, Change Healthcare, General Motors, HP, Imperial Oil, and Siemens Building Technologies.

 Guy’s Consulting Background